glensc/DockerSecretsProvider/README.md

 ## Usage

-Create the secret, using `docker` cli
+Create the secret, using `docker` CLI

 ```sh
 echo -n "This is a secret" | docker secret create my_secret_data -
 ```

+Note the `-n` parameter with echo; this is necessary to suppress the trailing newline character.
+If you don't do this, your value is not correctly encoded.

 Mount it into container, this example is for `docker-compose` or `docker stack deploy`